 Now is a good time to evaluate your CV and work history.
 Do you have a number of employers where you only stayed a short time?
 If so, it would be wise to consider sticking with the role for a longer period to display some stability on your CV.
 Of course only if you can consider this a viable option.

-It is worth spending some time analysing the pros and cons for staying in your current role:
+It is worth spending some time analysing the pros and cons of staying in your current role:

 - Does it provide a good development opportunity if you stay?